mbtestorg2022/21m.542-january-iap-2010/content/video_galleries/classroom-sessions.md

 Christopher Ariza (Visiting Professor of Music)
 {{< tdclose >}}
 {{< tdopen >}}
-Events per unit of time: density as a compositional parameter in the music and synthesis techniques of Iannis Xenakis ([PDF - 1.1MB](/courses/music-and-theater-arts/21m-542-interdisciplinary-approaches-to-musical-time-january-iap-2010/classroom-sessions/MIT21M_542IAP10_c8_ariza.pdf)) (Courtesy of Christopher Ariza.
+Events per unit of time: density as a compositional parameter in the music and synthesis techniques of Iannis Xenakis ({{% resource_link "338aff91-a50c-f939-d785-7fe9ac4aec13" "PDF - 1.1MB" %}}) (Courtesy of Christopher Ariza.
 Used with permission.)
 {{< tdclose >}}
 {{< tdopen >}}